About the Program | About Communicable Diseases

 For a complete description of program objectives and components, see the FNHA Programs and Services Guide (page 16).

 Program support by the Communicable Disease Control Team includes prevention and control of many prevalent communicable diseases, and includes work in these areas:

 Sexually Transmitted and Blood Borne Infections

-Communicable diseases (CD) are illnesses that are often spread from person to person, but can also be spread through food, water and animals.
-The health and wellness of First Nations communities can be strengthened through the prevention, treatment and management of CD.
+Communicable diseases are illnesses that are often spread from person to person, but can also be spread through food, water and animals.
+The health and wellness of First Nations communities can be strengthened through the prevention, treatment and management of communicable disease.
 For example, chicken pox can be prevented by getting a vaccine.
-Tuberculosis (TB) and Hepatitis C can be detected through screening - and treated or cured.
+Tuberculosis and Hepatitis C can be detected through screening, and can be treated or cured.